kacp3rrr/react-christmas-card/README.md

 # React/Typescript Virtual Christmas Card

-This project is essentially a christmas card generator where you put someones name in and it generates a nice little card for you to send.
+This project is a christmas card generator where you input a name, which in return provides a link to a nice and animated christmas card to send someone

 Made with React, Typescript, and React-Router-DOM

-(I'll add on to this later)